-Credit risk is calculated as a factor-based charge on receivables and reinsurance receivables depending on credit rating, has been somewhat reduced for the company due to a reduction in the receivables balances.
-Credit risk remains unchanged at USD 3 million.
+Credit risk is calculated as a factor-based charge on receivables and reinsurance receivables depending on credit rating.
+The increase in Credit risk by 38 per cent is mainly due to a change in classification for accounts and premiums receivable, which gives a lower capital factor.

-Operational risk is the risk of losses occurring because of the inadequacy or failure of internal processes or because of events triggered by employee-related, system-induced or external factors.
+Operational risk is the risk of losses occurring because of the inadequacy or failure of internal processes or as a result of events triggered by employee-related, system-induced or external factors.
 Operational risks are an "invisible" part of our business activities, and the focus is therefore on risk avoidance and risk minimisation.

 Operational risk is reviewed annually through an internal self-assessment and reported to the Audit Committee.
-Within this operational risk review we consider, in particular, business process risks (including data quality), compliance risks, fraud risks and information security risks.
+Within this operational risk review, we consider business process risks (including data quality), compliance risks, fraud risks and information security risks.
 This process enables us, among other things, to prioritise risks.